 Entomologists divide spiders as hunters into two broad categories: ambushers and trappers.
 Some of the ambushing spiders prowl about and sneak up on their prey; others like the Crab Spider, sit very still in a flower blossom and wait for visitors.

 Among the trappers, there is a further division of the category by the type of trap or web.
-One of the smaller trapper spiders, the House Spider spins a unconstructed, cottony sheet of fibers to catch its prey.
-Other trapper spiders, the Orbweavers, such as this type, the Spiny-bellied Orbweaver and Common Garden Spider varieties, spin complex, structured webs to capture unwary visitors.
+One of the smaller trapper spiders, the House Spider spins a unconstructed, cloud of fibers to catch its prey.
+Other trapper spiders, the Orbweavers, such as this type, as well as the Spiny-bellied Orbweaver and Common Garden Spider varieties, spin complex, structured webs to capture unwary visitors.